 - Serving as a member of the International Travel Committee and leading the scheduling of and preparation of agendas for meetings

 The University’s Office of International Education (OIE/Study Abroad) is the home for DU's flagship study abroad program, Cherrington Global Scholars, along with International Community Engagement and Service Learning.
-It also offers support to faculty-led programs and to any student seeking special help with study abroad to fit a special academic need.
+It also offers support to any student seeking special help with study abroad to fit a special academic need.

 The International Travel Committee (ITC) works with the International Travel Risk Analyst to develop guidelines and procedures for international travel.
 The ITC meets as necessary.
 Standing members of the ITC are: